 Still not sure what can be patented in your mobile app.
 Here are a few tips to help you identify the “point of novelty” in your mobile app.

-• What is your inventive concept?
+- What is your inventive concept?

-• What are your software’s proprietary features?
+- What are your software’s proprietary features?

-• What unique functionality will your software platform execute?
+- What unique functionality will your software platform execute?

-• What technical improvement over existing technology will your software provide?
+- What technical improvement over existing technology will your software provide?

-These questions will help you identify the “points of novelty” in your software by thinking about the unique functionality of your software in your Mobile App and working backwards.
+These questions will help you identify the “points of novelty” in your software by thinking about the unique functionality of your software in your mobile app and working backwards.
 This requires an understanding that functionality is how a combination of features work to provide the desired outcome.
-Recognizing the unique functionality will also help identify what specific features your Mobile App employs.
+Recognizing the unique functionality will also help identify what specific features your mobile app employs.
 We’ve compiled a list of some great mobile app patent examples here.

 How Much Does a Software Patent Cost?

 When determining the cost of a software patent, there are several steps in the patent process to factor in.
 As with any patent application it’s always a good strategy to start with a prior art search to determine the patentability of your software platform.
-Prior art search typically cost between $1,000-$3,000 depending on the breadth and scope of the search.
+Prior art searches typically cost between $1,000-$3,000 depending on the breadth and scope of the search.

-When you are ready to start your non-provisional patent application you cost will directly correlate to the complexity of the software invention and the size of the law firm.
+When you are ready to start your non-provisional patent application, the cost will directly correlate to the complexity of the software invention and the size of the law firm.
 A boutique firm typically charges anywhere from $8000-$15,000 for a basic application while larger firms generally start at $15,000 or more.
 For more complex inventions, a boutique typically charges between $10,000-$20,000 for a non-provisional patent application while a larger firm will generally start at $22,000.

 How to Monetize Software Patents